Q&A: Reporter rides ‘poetic’ tale of Maine raccoon attack to internet fame

 Mission accomplished: Esquire called her story “a literary masterpiece.”

-We talked to her talked about how she found the story, wrote the lede, and whether she could battle a racoon herself.
+We talked to her about how she found the story, wrote the lede, and whether she could battle a raccoon herself.
 This interview has been edited for clarity and length.

 Where did this story come from?